Question bank

 Few(iv)

-A fewQ-6 Which determiner is used to refer to a small number of countable things?
+A fewQ-6 Which determiner is used to refer to a large number of countable things?

 (i)